STXT - Semantic Text

 Name: value 1

-# in both cases, the inline value of Name is "value 1", even though in the
+# in both cases, the inline value of Name is "value 1", although in the

 # second there are spaces before and after.

 Strong normalization applies only to structural identifiers.
-Values are literals, although a simple normalization is applied: left and right trim.
+Values are literal, although a simple normalization is applied: right and left trim.

 Valid examples: